About BRC

 Berthoud Robotics 501c(3) Status

 Berthoud Robotics has had 501c(3) tax exempt status with the IRS since 2013 (EIN: 26-4828813).
-The club can receive donations and can be set up for instance, to receive at no cost to the donor, funds from many organizations like Smile.Amazon.com and through from King Soopers Community Rewards and can also receive matching donations from any employer.
+The club can receive donations and can be set up for instance, to receive at no cost to the donor such as the King Soopers Community Rewards and we can also receive matching donations from any employer.
 Please considering linking your account to Berthoud Robotics.
 Typically this involves going to the website of your merchant or employer and searching for our EIN or "Berthoud Robotics" and configuring your account to direct donations to Berthoud Robotics.

 Other Robotics Programs in the Area